Do you have a few old picture frames that you just don’t know what to do with?

 - coordinating wallpaper scraps, cardstock, scrapbook paper, fabric, wrapping paper, children’s art projects, favorite photos, recycled greeting cards…

-- 2 drawer handles with hardware & tools
+- 2 drawer handles with hardware and tools

 Here’s what you do:

-Now you have a pretty serving tray to enjoy (or to gift to a friend) and that old picture frame is useful again.
+Now you have a pretty serving tray to enjoy or to gift to a friend.

 Do you have other ways to repurpose picture frames?
 Leave a comment and share your favorite projects.